JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Couples.md

   - Jerry Bock
   - Sheldon Harnick
   - Jerome Coopersmith
-Description: "'It all started with Adam and Eve.'
+description: "'It all started with Adam and Eve.'
 A whimsical triple-threat of love stories, *The Apple Tree* offers up a musical buffet of romance, temptation, and whimsy."
 showtimes:
 - 2024-05-03 19:30:00
 - 2024-05-04 19:30:00